-Use Mod Podge to make your own DIY window clings on a budget – these gel window clings are so easy, and a great kids’ craft!
-(See the end of this post for a video on how to make DIY window clings using food coloring!)
+Make your own DIY window clings with this easy tutorial.
+Fun, reusable, and perfect for decorating any space.
+Great for kids and holiday crafts.
+(See the end of this post for a video on how to make them using food coloring!)

-Skills Required: Beginner.
-You can make these gel window clings with just a few supplies and no prior crafting knowledge.
+Skills Required: None.
+You can make these with just a few supplies and no prior crafting knowledge.

 I really think you are going to like this post.
 I’m not just fancying myself, I really do.
 It was a fun to use Mod Podge for something other than gluing down items.
 This is one of those easy crafts for kids that adults are going to enjoy as well.